 A tab view presents multiple mutually exclusive panes of content in the same area.
 A tab view includes a tabbed control (which is similar in appearance to a segmented control) and a content area.
 Each segment of a tabbed control is known as a tab, and clicking a tab displays its corresponding pane in the content area.
 Although the amount of content can vary from pane to pane, switching tabs doesn’t change the overall size of the tab view or its parent window.

-The tabbed control can be positioned on any side of the content area—top, bottom, left, or right.
-The control can also be hidden entirely; this is sometimes appropriate when panes are switched programmatically.
+You can position the tabbed control on any side of the content area—top, bottom, left, or right.
+You can also hide the controls, which is appropriate when you switch the panes programmatically.

 Use a tab view to present closely related peer areas of content.
 The typical appearance of a tab view provides a strong visual indication of enclosure.
 People expect each tab to display content that is in some way similar or related to the content in the other tabs.

 Provide between two and six tabs in a tab view.
 Having more than six tabs can be overwhelming and create layout issues.
-If you have more than six tabs, investigate other ways to factor your information hierarchy.
+If you have six or more tabs, consider another way to implement your app’s user interface.
+For example, you may find that the tabs would be better suited as icons in a toolbar.

 Make sure the controls within a pane only affect content in the same pane.
 Panes are mutually exclusive and should be fully self-contained.